makoo7/webapp/README.md

-# Integration of graphql with Express
+# Integration of graphql with NodeJs
  it needs as following: <br/>
  nodejs intalled <br/>
  npm installed <br/>